asison19/lexical-analyzer/README.md

-# Lexical Analyzer
+# Lexical and Syntax Analyzer
-This program reads an input or text file, and tokenizes it according to the lexical conventions of the Toy programming language.
+This program reads an input or text file, tokenizes it and checks for proper syntax according to the lexical and syntax conventions of the Toy programming language.

 # Authors
 [Andrew Sison](https://github.com/asison19)